 Who should write my letters of recommendation for my medical school application?

-Academic Letters: You should submit two letters from professors in any courses who have taught you and assigned a grade for credit in the course; at least one should be a science course.
+Academic Letters: You should submit two letters from professors in any courses who have taught you and assigned a grade for credit in the course; at least one must come from a professor who instructed you in a science course.
 A premedical committee composite letter satisfies this requirement.

 Personal/Professional Experience Letters: We strongly recommended that you provide additional letters from individuals outside of the classroom setting, such as supervisors, managers or those you’ve worked with in the community, a volunteer service and/or a clinical or research setting.